Doctors In China Lead Race To Treat Cancer By Editing Genes

 But the less stringent oversight makes doctors and bioethicists worry that some Chinese doctors may be rushing ahead too quickly, possibly putting patients at risk.

 "My concern is: Are we really ready?
-There so much about CRISPR that we don't understand," says Lainie Ross, a bioethicist the University of Chicago.
+There so much about CRISPR that we don't understand," says Lainie Ross, a bioethicist at the University of Chicago.
 "We could be doing more harm than benefit.
 We need to very, very cautious.
 This an incredibly powerful tool."

 Ross noted that there are already drugs available that work that harness the immune system in the same way as Wu is trying to use CRISPR.